 The International School of Havana, has been in existence in various forms and names since 1965.

-The school has been accredited by the New England Association of Schools and Colleges (N.E.A.S.C.) and the Council of International Schools (C.I.S.).
+The school is accredited by the New England Association of Schools and Colleges (NEASC) and is a member of the Council of International Schools (CIS).

 School Mission, Vision and Objectives